NCAS-CMS/cf-python/docs/beta/_sources/performance.rst.txt

 * Changing the units

-Operations that involve changing the data values (apart from changing the units) are not lazy; such arithmetic, trigonometrial, rounding, collapse, etc. functions.
+Operations that involve changing the data values (apart from changing the units) are not lazy; such arithmetic, trigonometrical, rounding, collapse, etc. functions.

 All of these lazy techniques make use of :ref:`LAMA (Large Amounts